 Classify before you investigate.
 The wrong taxonomy sends you down the wrong session.

-The agentic AI fault taxonomy literature [1] catalogs many failure patterns.
+The agentic AI fault taxonomy literature [1] catalogs dozens of failure patterns.
 For incident response, they collapse into four operationally distinct modes — each with a different signal, a different blast radius, a different triage path.

 1. Hallucination propagation

 The model generates a false assertion early in the session.
 Because agents accumulate context across calls, that assertion gets referenced and re-affirmed in later steps.
 By call 20, the hallucination is an established fact inside the session.
-The model is not wrong because it is confused.
-It is wrong because its own earlier output is now evidence.
+The model is not wrong because it's confused.
+It's wrong because its own earlier output is now evidence.

 2. Tool misfire